preload

 Shown below are some of our chassis dyno - rolling road - test sessions.

-In the last few years the biggest change here at VPD has been the increased power available from our normally aspirated engines.
-When we started 140 - 160 HP was typical for a modified Volvo B20 street engine and the only way to get 200 HP was in a high compression, high rpm race engine.
-Then our supercharger kit made it possible to have over 200 HP on the street with a B20.
+In the last 10 years one of the biggest changes here at VPD has been the increased power available from our normally aspirated engines.
+When we started 140 - 150 HP was typical for a modified Volvo B20 street engine and the only way to get close to 200 HP was in a high compression, high rpm race engine.
+Then our supercharger kit made it possible to have over 150 HP on an otherwised stock engine and well over 200 HP on the street with a modified B20.
 This allowed us to offer a street car package for an 1800, 122, 544 or 140 that would give them performance similar to our vintage racecars.
-Now, after years of development, we have normally aspirated, large displacement B20 street engines with more HP and torque than the race and supercharged engines we started with.
-This gives you the option not only of normally aspirated street engines that look stock with 200 + HP, but also 250 - 350 HP supercharged engines, and 250 HP race engines.

-As in the past, we continue to provide an engine building service to meet your street, rally and race needs based on over 20 years of experience in these areas.
+As in the past, we continue to provide an engine building service to meet your street, rally and race needs based on over 25 years of experience in these areas.
 We can rebuild your engine to your custom specifications or supply one based on one of the engine packages outlined below.
 Engines are available from stock rebuilds to full-out , 8,000 RPM race engines.
 Check the price list for most recent prices and options.
 E-mail for additional details.
-Engines can usually be shipped throughout the US for less than $300 and for less than $500 to many other countries.
+Engines can usually be shipped throughout the US for less than $300 and for less than $600 - $800 to many other countries.
 Recent engine orders have been from Australia, Germany, Greece, Norway and the UK.

 Individual parts can be supplied to assist you in building your own engine, but we are not a parts house and prefer to supply complete systems for best results.
 We believe in a matched systems approach where the selection of each part in the system depends on the others, and a good match is the key to satisfying performance.
 This approach is reflected in all of our engines, component kits and our Street Performance Tuning Kit - systems of components designed and matched in such a way that the individual results far exceed what could be achieved throug a seemingly similar combination of individual parts selected by a car owner without the benefit of extensive systematic testing.